dwaipayan-bond013/SQL-Portfolio-Projects/Zomato Sale Analysis/README.md

 ORDER BY Items, count DESC;
 ```

-📌 Strategic Actions to Take:

-- Highlight top seasonal items in the app UI during their peak months and promote season-exclusive dishes that align with customer preferences
-- Run seasonal discounts and combo offers on high-demand items
-- Push notifications and emails can advertise top items each season
-- Recommend popular seasonal items in the “Suggested for You” or “Trending Now” sections
+💡 Insights: Winter is the peak season for all major food categories

+✅ Business Actions:
+- Create winter combo menus
+- Use targeted marketing for top items like Biryani and Pizza
+- Scale inventory and kitchen staff for winter months to handle higher demand
 - Allow users to filter by “Winter Favorites”, “Rainy Specials”, etc., improving their browsing and purchase experience
-- Use seasonal trends to develop or test new dishes aligned with popular tastes in that time frame
-- Leverage seasonal data in sync with regional festivals or events for better cultural targeting and engagement
+- Integrate seasonal data in sync with regional festivals or events for better cultural targeting and engagement

 ### 20. 📈 Restaurant Growth Ratio (MoM)